AugustNagro/state-repo/README.md

 ## state-repo.js
 Here's the big idea.
-State Management shouldn't be so hard.
 State Management shouldn't need such complex libraries.
 State Management should be simple, easy, and fun.

 Published on NPM at [state-repo](https://www.npmjs.com/package/state-repo).
 Check out the examples: